CenterForOpenScience/COSDev/docs/osf/addons.rst

 Every log action requires a template in ``youraddon/templates/log_templates.mako``.
 Each template's id corresponds to the name of the log action.

-Static files for addons
+Static files for add-ons
 ***********************

 .. todo:: Add detail.

-First make sure your addon's short name is listed in ``addons.json``.
+First make sure your add-on's short name is listed in ``addons.json``.

 **addons.json**